Prepper First Aid Kit: Complete Checklist & Guide

 - Wound irrigation in volume.
 Stock at least 1 liter of sterile saline plus a 60 mL irrigation syringe.
 Pair with a long-term water storage system for backup.
 Wound infection is the number-one threat in extended scenarios.

 - Oral rehydration at scale.
 Budget 2–3 ORS packets per person per day of illness.
-For a two-week window, 40–50 packets for a family of four is not excessive.
+For a two-week window, 40–50 packets for a family of four isn’t excessive.

 - Expanded medication supply.
 Full courses of any prescribed antibiotics your doctor will authorize, antifungal cream, and electrolyte supplements.
-Proper emergency food supply planning supports this — nutrition directly affects immune function and wound healing.
+Nutrition directly affects immune function and wound healing.

 - Moleskin and foot care.
 Blisters become infected.
 Infected feet become immobilizing.
 A $7 pack of moleskin is worth its weight by day five.